 It's always possible to make gravy with nothing but canned chicken stock and drippings, but that gravy is so much better when you have some real bones and meat to work with.
 Normally, that means using the turkey neck and giblets to flavor the broth while the turkey roasts.
 You can still do that.
 But this time, you can add the entire turkey's back to the mix, resulting in a far more flavorful broth with which to make your gravy.

 To be honest, there aren't many drawbacks to the method.
 For some folks, the primary complaint will be that a spatchcocked turkey simply looks wrong.
-It arrives at the table, it's legs splayed open in the most vulgar fashion.
+It arrives at the table with its legs splayed open in the most vulgar fashion.

 Ain't that purty?